This DIY Spring Easter wreath is so inexpensive and easy to make!

 A Friendly Warning Before We Begin…

-Now before I get into the full details, let me just warn you that this project is not for the faint of heart.
+I always keep things real around here, so before I get into the full tutorial, let me just warn you that this project is not for the faint of heart.

 This project is easy, but it sure ain’t quick.

-I’d made a yarn-wrapped wreath for my son’s nursery door, so I started this thinking I’d knock it out in one, maybe two weekends, tops.
+I’d made a yarn-wrapped wreath for my son’s nursery door, so I started this Easter wreath thinking I’d knock it out in one, maybe two weekends, tops.

-Now, that being said, I love the way it turned out!
+Now, with that being said, I looooove the way it turned out!

 - Dab hot glue